7 Things That I Wish I Had Learned in School

 To me, a vacation is more relaxing if you’re prepared going in.
 Why not show us how to travel while we’re still in school?

-What do you wish you had learned in school?
+What skills do you wish you had learned in school?
 Leave your answers in the comments below!